GRF

 The longer one worries about something, the bigger the worry gets.
 So, the sooner they take some kind of action, the better.
 And yet, I will bet you Taylor Swift tickets no one will disagree, but few will really take the action.
 Right?
 Well, maybe.

-The clients we’re meeting don’t really need us convincing them to prepare their organization for crisis.
+As you are reading this, you’re certainly thinking you don’t really need us convincing you to prepare your organization for crisis.
 And that’s when the ease steps in.
 We’re seeing more companies wanting to develop or perfect their comms flows, having in mind specific threats or looking for a simple horizon scan.
 They understand the goal, the benefit, the insurance of having ease of mind that when something happens, the organization will be ready to react – will know how to set the right objectives, to engage the right stakeholders, what to say and to whom.
-We love that, as we think it healthier to invest in preparing rather than saving whatever is possible.
+We love that, as we think it healthier to invest in preparing rather than later saving whatever is left possible.

-To be on the lookout for everything and to direct the fear towards preparing for the worst.
+Be on the lookout for everything and direct the fear towards preparing for the worst.

-We’ve seen that most of the profound crises are born out of superficiality, be it on the comms teams side, due to insufficient research or preparation in tackling sensitive issues, or on the consumers’ side, looking to react before understanding.
+We’ve seen that most of the profound crises are born either on the companies’ side, out of insufficient preparation or resources available to tackle sensitive issues, or on the consumers’ side, looking to react before understanding.
 We see the former as a sign of organizational maturity, and the second as something that needs to be always factored in.
-The attention span is shortening, the volume of information we all are processing is increasing, so opinions are often formed on bits and pieces.
-Those opinions become universal truths, soon they spark debates in Social Media, and then they’re just a step away from a catchy hashtag that will make the crisis memorable.
-If caught unprepared, the comms team will react emotionally, with haste, without analyzing all possible impact and missing opportunities.
+The attention span is shortening, the volume of information we are all processing is increasing, so opinions are often formed on bits and pieces.
+These opinions become universal truths, soon they spark debates in social media, and then they’re just a step away from a catchy hashtag that will make the crisis memorable.
+Crisis strikes - you go for the manual?
+No, you have feelings to manage – you feel misunderstood, misjudged by the Facebook courtroom, shamed by TikTok, under-represented by your former media partners.
+We understand this and are there for you – analytical, informed, ready to react & to manage both the emotions and the situation.

 The Major Risks